Shravyap08/DL-projects/MNIST Handwritten Digit Recognition/README.md

 ### Learning Rates

 Conducted experiments with different learning rates while keeping other hyper-parameters fixed.
-Our findings indicate that a higher learning rate tends to achieve better accuracy, but too high of a learning rate might lead to instability in training.
+The findings indicate that a higher learning rate tends to achieve better accuracy, but too high of a learning rate might lead to instability in training.

 #### Results: